aws/aws-eks-best-practices/content/security/docs/incidents.md

 This will serve as a warning to cluster administrators not to tamper with the affected Pods/Nodes until the investigation is complete.

 ### Capture volatile artifacts on the worker node
 + **Capture the operating system memory**.
-This will capture the Docker daemon and its subprocess per container.
+This will capture the Docker daemon (or other container runtime) and its subprocesses per container.
+This can be accomplished using tools like [LiME](https://github.com/504ensicsLabs/LiME) and [Volatility](https://www.volatilityfoundation.org/), or through higher-level tools such as [Automated Forensics Orchestrator for Amazon EC2](https://aws.amazon.com/solutions/implementations/automated-forensics-orchestrator-for-amazon-ec2/) that build on top of them.
 + **Perform a netstat tree dump of the processes running and the open ports**.
 This will capture the docker daemon and its subprocess per container.
-+ **Run docker commands before evidence is altered on the worker node**.
++ **Run commands to save container-level state before evidence is altered**.
+You can use capabilities of the container runtime to capture information about currently running containers.
+For example, with Docker, you could do the following:
-    + `docker container top CONTAINER` for processes running.
+    + `docker top CONTAINER` for processes running.
-    + `docker container logs CONTAINER` for daemon level held logs.
+    + `docker logs CONTAINER` for daemon level held logs.
-    + `docker container port CONTAINER` for list of open ports.
+    + `docker inspect CONTAINER` for various information about the container.

-    + `docker container diff CONTAINER` to capture changes to files and directories to container's  filesystem since its initial launch.
+    The same could be achieved with containerd using the [nerdctl](https://github.com/containerd/nerdctl) CLI, in place of `docker` (e.g. `nerdctl inspect`).
+Some additional commands are available depending on the container runtime.
+For example, Docker has `docker diff` to see changes to the container filesystem or `docker checkpoint` to save all container state including volatile memory (RAM).
+See [this Kubernetes blog post](https://kubernetes.io/blog/2022/12/05/forensic-container-checkpointing-alpha/) for discussion of similar capabilities with containerd or CRI-O runtimes.

 + **Pause the container for forensic capture**.
 + **Snapshot the instance's EBS volumes**.